The Xometry app works best with JavaScript enabled!

 What Does Lap Shear Mean?

 The test requires the application of a highly controlled tensile force parallel to the bonded interface, attempting to pull the two materials apart in a mode that is essentially pure shear.
-The lap shear strength is measured as the maximum force or stress the bond can withstand before the onset of failure is observed.
-Failure modes are variable in that they can be brittle, elastic followed by fracture, or progressive, depending on the adhesive/joint method, the nature of the substrates, and their relationship to the bonding agent.
+The lap shear strength is measured as the maximum force or stress that the bond can withstand before the onset of failure is observed.
+Failure modes are variable in that they can be brittle, elastic, followed by fracture, or progressive, depending on the adhesive/joint method, the nature of the substrates, and their relationship to the bonding agent.

 Why Is Lap Shear Testing Important?